iltommi/qdb-documentation/source/api/nodejs.rst

       :param string uri: A string in the format "qdb://host:port[,host:port]".

+  .. js:function:: setTimeout (int milliseconds)

+      Sets the client-side timeout value for callbacks.
+The default is 60,000ms, or one minute.
+This should be run before the call to Cluster::connect.

+      :param string milliseconds: the number of milliseconds to set.

   .. js:function:: blob (string alias)

       Creates a Blob associated with the specified alias.
 No query is performed at this point.